binance/binance-connector-java/clients/derivatives-trading-usds-futures/docs/WebsocketMarketStreamsApi.md

 Aggregate Trade Streams

 The Aggregate Trade Streams push market trade information that is aggregated for fills with same price and taking side every 100 milliseconds.
 Only market trades will be aggregated, which means the insurance fund trades and ADL trades won&#39;t be aggregated.
+Retail Price Improvement(RPI) orders are aggregated and without special tags to be distinguished.
 Update Speed: 100ms

 ### Example
 ```java